 Mind Screw: The Headless Biker freaks out one of his would-be victims so badly that the poor bastard stabs his own neck so the Headless Biker wouldn't try to cut his head off again.

-Missing Episode: There was an episode about Kuchisake-onna that aired once before it was banned from being aired again, as the anime depicted her disfigurement wrong; Kuchisake-onna has Glasgow Grin in legend while the anime had her disfigurement look more like cleft palate, this was viewed as insensitive to those who suffered from cleft palate and changed the legend.
+Missing Episode: There was an episode about Kuchisake-onna that was never aired, as the anime depicted her disfigurement wrong; Kuchisake-onna has Glasgow Grin in legend while the anime had her disfigurement look more like cleft palate, this was viewed as insensitive to those who suffered from cleft palate and changed the legend.

 Modesty Shorts: Satsuki wears them one episode after she gets tired of skirt fliping by Hajime.